How to Set Up WooCommerce Royal Mail Shipping Plugin?

 - Specific Countries: This option allows you to add the list of countries.
 Royal Mail Shipping Method is available only in the listed countries.

 - Debug Mode: If you are not getting proper rates (lesser or higher than expected), not getting all the available shipping options, or not getting rates at all, then you need to enable the Debug option to find the error(s).
 You can also see the warning(s) given by the Royal Mail Shipping plugin.
 By enabling debug mode, you can trace issues using the log.
 You can see information about debugging at the top of the Cart and Checkout page.
 After enabling the debug mode, add a product to the cart.
-Go to Cart or Checkout page to see the debugging information.
+Go to the Cart or Checkout page to see the debugging information.

 For example, the shipping cost of item A is $10.
 If the customer adds two quantities of Item A to the cart, the total shipping cost will be calculated as $10×2, which is $20.